tliron/exturl/README.md

     file:///the/path

-Relative paths are supported, but only when no scheme is provided.
-In other words, the `file:` scheme *requires* absolute paths.
-The consequence is that `file:` URLs usually begin with *three* slashes because absolute paths also begin with a slash.
+The consequence is that most `file:` URLs beging with 3 slashes.

 When compiled for Windows the URL path will be converted to a Windows path.
 So this: